 The Nancy Larson Science curriculum is an inquiry-based program in which science content is selected and adapted through a variety of sources in order to meet the interests, knowledge, understanding, abilities and experiences of the students.
 Included in the curriculum is: earth and space science, life science, physical science, environmental science and marine science.
-Kindergarten marine science is a new addition to our curriculum and is taught by a marine biologist weekly.
+Marine Science and the waterfront classroom are also part of the curriculum.

 In addition to the historical perspective, science and social studies are taught from many perspectives including personal, social, ethical and moral perspectives.
 In social studies, emphasis is also placed on cultural and sociopolitical knowledge, civic values and basic knowledge in our constitutional heritage/national identity.

 The core subjects of first grade are Religion, Language Arts, Math, Science, Social Studies, and Handwriting.
 Spanish, Technology, Music, Physical Education, and Fine Arts are also part of the first grade curriculum.

 The following sections describe the textbooks used and some of the general objectives for Religion, Language Arts, Math, Science, and Social Studies.

 Religion: Christ Our Life, Loyola Press

 - Pray formally and spontaneously as an integral part of the day.